Master of Education in Special Education

 Special Education Concentration for Licensed Teachers (offered at least 80% online)

-The M.Ed. in Special Education concentrations in Assistive Technology and Autism are designed for individuals looking to gain expertise in the field of Special Education as a value-add to their current profession or for future advancements (open to all interested professionals).
-Both concentrations are offered at least 80% online at UofL, meaning there are some limited face-to-face requirements.
+The M.Ed. in Special Education concentration in Assistive Technology is designed for individuals looking to gain expertise in the field of Special Education as a value-add to their current profession or for future advancements (open to all interested professionals).
+This concentration is offered at least 80% online at UofL, meaning there are some limited face-to-face requirements.

 These tracks lead to a Master of Education degree in